-Here’s what customers like about American Receivable.
+Here’s what customers like about American Receivable:

 - Helpful, informative staff

-- Fund invoices quickly
+- Funds invoices quickly

 - Startup friendly

-- Solution to cash flow problems
+- A solution to cash flow problems

 We’d like to hear from you, though!
 Do you have experience with American Receivable?
 What did you think?
 Leave a message in the comments!

 If you are looking for a transparent and flexible invoice factor, American Receivable may be for you.
-This factor’s service is about as flexible as you can get—customers are not beholden to monthly minimums or an excess of extra fees.
+This factor’s service is about as flexible as you can get — customers are not beholden to monthly minimums or an excess of extra fees.
 Nonetheless, American Receivable has managed to preserve the low discount rates typically associated with factors that have less flexible services.